Hierarchical Besov-Laplace priors for spatially inhomogeneous binary classification: Hierarchical Besov-Laplace priors for binary classification

-In the aforementioned frequentist analysis literature, the smoothness hyper-parameter $\alpha$ was shown to be key in driving the speed of concentration of posterior distributions associated to rescaled Besov-Laplace priors, requiring a precise matching to the regularity of the ground truth in order to achieve minimax-optimal posterior contraction rates.
+In the aforementioned frequentist analysis literature, the smoothness hyper-parameter $\alpha$ was shown to drive the speed of concentration of posterior distributions associated to rescaled Besov-Laplace priors, requiring a precise matching to the regularity of the ground truth to achieve minimax-optimal posterior contraction rates.
 Since assuming knowledge of the true smoothness is typically unrealistic, here we seek a fully data-driven procedure able to automatically `adapt' to it, achieving optimal performances for a wide range of regularities.
-To do so, we employ the hierarchical Bayesian approach, e.g.~\cite[Chapter 10]{GvdV17}, randomizing $\alpha$ in \eqref{Eq:BaseLaplPrior} via a hyper-prior distribution.
-Specifically, we model $\alpha\sim\Sigma_n$, where $\Sigma_n$ is an $n$-dependent absolutely continuous distribution supported on the increasing interval $(d,\log n]$, with p.d.f.
+To do so, we employ the hierarchical Bayesian approach, e.g.~\cite[Chapter 10]{GvdV17}, assigning a hyper-prior to $\alpha$ in \eqref{Eq:BaseLaplPrior}.
+Specifically, we model $\alpha\sim\Sigma_n$, where $\Sigma_n$ is an $n$-dependent absolutely continuous distribution supported on the interval $(d,\log n]$, with p.d.f.

 whose normalization constant satisfies $\zeta_n\simeq \log n$.
 This construction is motivated by previous findings in the literature showing that such hyper-prior distributions enjoy certain universal adaptation properties.
 See \cite{lember2007universal} for results in density estimation, and \cite{vWvZ16} for drift estimation for diffusion processes.
 An analogous choice also underpins the adaptive posterior contraction rates for Besov-Laplace priors in density estimation derived by \cite{giordano23besov}.
+See Remark \ref{Rem:nDependence} for further discussion.

 For $W_n$ as in \eqref{Eq:BaseLaplPrior}, and $\alpha\sim \Sigma_n$ with hyper-prior p.d.f.~as in \eqref{Eq:Hyperprior}, we conclude the construction of the prior distribution $\Pi$ for probability response functions, whose range is equal to $[0,1]$, via a transformation through a smooth and strictly increasing link function $H:\R\to[0,1]$.
-For concreteness, we take the the logistic (or `sigmoid') link $H(t) = e^t/(e^t+1)$, $t\in\R$, and let $\Pi_n$ be the law of the random function
+For concreteness, we take the logistic (or `sigmoid') link $H(t) = e^t/(e^t+1)$, $t\in\R$, and let $\Pi_n$ be the law of the random function

-Other link functions (such as the probit link $H = \Phi$, with $\Phi$ the standard normal cumulative distribution function) could be used as well under suitable regularity conditions.
-We refer to $\Pi_n$ as a hierarchical rescaled Besov-Laplace prior for classification surfaces.
+Other links (such as the probit $H = \Phi$, with $\Phi$ the standard normal cumulative distribution function) could be used as well under regularity conditions.
+We call $\Pi_n$ a hierarchical rescaled Besov-Laplace prior for classification surfaces, where the subscript $n$ highlights the dependence of the prior on the sample size, cf.~Remarks \ref{Rem:Resc} and \ref{Rem:nDependence}.